salohcin98/FranckenatorProductions/README.md

 ## Additional Resources

 - [Create Your Own Kernel In C#](https://www.codeproject.com/Articles/1225196/Create-Your-Own-Kernel-In-C-2) - This CodeProject article provides valuable insights into creating a kernel in C# and was our primary inspiration for this project.
+- [Circle Bare Metal Project](https://github.com/rsta2/circle) - This project provided a really good inspiration for our project and allowed us to use several of their libraries to implement USB capability.

 ## License